-The Iron Islands also declare their independence from the Iron Throne.
-With most of the northern soldiers fighting alongside Robb in the south, King Balon Greyjoy claims the north and sends the ironborn to raid the Stony Shore and capture Deepwood Motte, Torrhen's Square, and Moat Cailin.
-Theon Greyjoy captures Winterfell, but Ser Rodrik Stark assembles near two thousand men to retake the castle from the ironborn.
-Rodrik's loyalists are betrayed by Ramsay Snow and the Bolton garrison from the Dreadfort in a battle at Winterfell, however.
+The Iron Islands also declare their independence from the Iron Throne during the War of the Five Kings.
+With most of the northern soldiers fighting alongside Robb in the south, Balon Greyjoy, Lord of the Iron Islands, claims the north and sends the ironborn to raid the Stony Shore and capture Deepwood Motte, Torrhen's Square, and Moat Cailin.
+Theon Greyjoy captures Winterfell, but Rodrik Cassel assembles near two thousand men to retake the castle from the ironborn.
+Rodrik's loyalists are betrayed by Ramsay Snow and six hundred Boltons from the Dreadfort in a battle at Winterfell, however.
 The northern capital is then sacked by Ramsay and the Boltons.

 A Storm of Swords